marionumza/Dental-Management-System/README.md

 4. Commit 430f56fc: Made some improvements to design naming scheme.
 5. Commit bbf0e7c1: Function added to create new database.
 Added new Email component.
 6. Commit 0b9f9b07: Improvements to BackgroundWorker to properly load data from the database thus reducing loading times after logging in.
-7. INTERNAL VERSION CHANGE TO 0.2.10
+7. INTERNAL VERSION CHANGE TO 0.2.10 AND MIGRATION TO GITHUB FOR VERSION CONTROL.